Turks and Caicos Contractors & Construction Companies

 The Turks and Caicos is a very small archipelago nation, and nearly all building materials are imported from either the United States or the Dominican Republic.

 Several steps must be followed to initiate a project.
 Requirements and guidelines differ depending on the type and scope of the project.

 Some of the larger construction firms also have architectural and engineering divisions, and are able to manage a project from the design phase to completion (a design-build firm).

 Homes and Residences

 For smaller and residential projects, the process is relatively simple.
 After suitable real estate is acquired, appropriate building approvals will have to be obtained by either the owner or project manager.
 A design and plans have to be developed.
-The architect does not have to be based in the Turks and Caicos, but plans have to be signed-off by a locally licensed architect.
-There are some exceptions for single-story residential homes (whereby local draftsman may be able to sign plans).
+The architect does not have to be based in the Turks and Caicos, but plans have to be signed off by a locally licensed architect.
+There are some exceptions for single-story residential homes (whereby local draftsmen may be able to sign plans).

 Planning permission must be applied for.
 If all aspects are in order, the process typically takes about 3 months, although it can take many months longer.
 Planning permission and a Building Permit must be granted before construction can start.

 Before a home can be occupied and utilities be connected, the site must be inspected, and an Occupancy Certificate be obtained.